Chart Color Schemes

 An assessment of population growth drivers in Potts Point reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of Potts Point is estimated at around 7,746 as of Feb 2026.
+Based on AreaSearch's analysis of ABS population updates for the broader area, the estimated population of Potts Point as of Feb 2026 is around 7,746.
 This reflects an increase of 563 people since the 2021 Census, which reported a population of 7,183 people.
-The change is inferred from AreaSearch's estimation of the resident population at 7,745 following examination of the latest ERP data release by the ABS in June 2024 and validation of six new addresses since the Census date.
+AreaSearch's estimate is based on the resident population of 7,745, following examination of the latest ERP data release by the ABS (June 2024), and an additional six validated new addresses since the Census date.
 This level of population equates to a density ratio of 12,493 persons per square kilometer, placing Potts Point in the top 10% of national locations assessed by AreaSearch.
-The suburb's 7.8% growth since census is within 1.3 percentage points of Greater Sydney's 9.1%, demonstrating competitive growth fundamentals.
-Population growth was primarily driven by overseas migration during recent periods.
+The suburb's 7.8% growth since census is within 1.3 percentage points of Greater Sydney's (9.1%), demonstrating competitive growth fundamentals.
+Population growth for Potts Point was primarily driven by overseas migration during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, significant population increases are forecast for the top quartile of statistical areas across the nation, including Potts Point which is expected to grow by 2,670 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 35.3% in total over the 17 years.
+According to population projections, Potts Point is forecasted to experience significant growth, gaining an additional 2,634 persons by 2041, reflecting a total gain of 34.0% over the 17-year period.

 Frequently Asked Questions - Population